electroneum/electroneum-ledger-app/doc/developer/blue-app-commands.rst

   - Low level crypto command
   - High level transaction command

-  The low level set is a direct mapping of some crypto electroneum function.
-For such command the electroneum function will be referenced.
+  The low level set is a direct mapping of some crypto Monero function.
+For such command the Monero function will be referenced.

   The high level set encompasses functions that handle the confidential/sensitive part of full transaction